iTaxoTools/BlasTax/README.md

 ## Running from source

-First clone the repository and install all dependencies.
+First clone the repository and install the module.

 ```
 git clone https://github.com/iTaxoTools/BlasTax.git
-cd BlasTax
-pip install -r requirements.txt
+pip install BlasTax
 ```

-Then fetch the BLAST+ binaries if not already installed on the system:
+You need to provide the BLAST+ binaries and add them to the system PATH before running the program.
+You can use the provided submodule for downloading the binaries:
 ```
-python tools/get_blast_binaries.py
+python -m itaxotools.blastax.download --trim
 ```

+Adding them to PATH is OS specific.
+We are working on a way to bypass this step.

-Finally run BlasTax using:
+Run BlasTax from the command line using:

 ```
-python gui.py
+blastax
 ```

 ## Citations